2020 Best Online Bachelor's in Graphic Design Degrees

 For example, an overview course like design and art theory introduces students to the concepts behind color and composition.
 To gain an understanding of the psychological impact that good design can have on a culture, students examine the ways in which art and design have been used throughout history.
 Other classes, like digital expression, focus on using artists' tools to create a narrative, which is very important in commercial graphic design.

 Other classes look at specific graphic design components.
 A course on logos and symbols, for example, discusses the ways that very succinct types of graphic design can make an impact.
 In these online courses, specific art techniques lead to good logo design.
 Classes in digital graphic design, such as video game design and animation, address the ways that sound and moving pictures can convey a message and cover the editing and technical skills to help students succeed in this popular and ever-changing field.

 Some courses, such as production management, look at graphic design projects in the real world of commercial art and teach students how they would design and execute those projects.
 Learning these industry practices is crucial for taking the skills learned in the degree out into the job market.

 Graphic design has become a field that depends heavily on computer use.
-Students of brick-and-mortar schools might have access to school computer labs and computers with all the design software needed for their coursework installed.
-Online schools will require that their students have some kind of access to the programs they need to complete their assignments.
-Any students who wish to have design software available on their home computers might consider buying the versions that are licensed for student use; often, student versions cost less than the professional versions.
+Students of brick-and-mortar schools may have access to computer labs and computers with design software installed.
+Online schools will require that their students have access to the programs they need to complete their assignments.
+Any students who wish to have design software available on their home computers might consider buying the versions that are licensed for student use; often, student versions cost less than professional versions.